drepram/djoernal/_posts/2024-07-06-digitization-derap-revolusi.md

 1. `image4` has a different position than `image2` and thus needs a different offset.
 2. `image3` was not correctly scanned and its contents are not intelligible for the right side.
 Thus, not only does it need a different offset, it needs to be scanned again and it would yield a different cropping layout.

 For the first problem, the fix was quite simple.
-I converted my 300 dpi PDF into a bunch of PNGs (`magick -density 300 INPUT_FILE.pdf odd.png`), used the Preview app on macOS, and could easily see and measure the layout and the offset.
+I converted my 300 dpi PDF into a bunch of PNGs (`magick -density 300 INPUT_FILE.pdf image.png`) where they would then be named with indexes ranging from `image-0.png` to `image-94.png` composed of 188 pages of the book.
+I then used the Preview app on macOS and could easily see and measure the layout and the offset.

 <img src="assets/posts/2024/digitization-derap-revolusi/Pasted image 20240625101304.png" />
 > image5.
 Measuring layout (the dimension yielded here would be different from what I end up using)